Wadawurrung: History of contact

-The events of the 1854 Eureka Rebellion took place on Wathaurong land.
-Three Wathaurong clans lived in the vicinity of the Eureka diggings: the Burrumbeet baluk at Lakes Burrumbeet and Learmonth, Keyeet baluk, a sub-group of the Burrumbeet baluk, at Mt Buninyong, and the Tooloora baluk, at Mt Warranheip and Lal Lal Creek.
+The events of the 1854 Eureka Rebellion took place on Wadawurrung land.
+Three Wadawurrung clans lived in the vicinity of the Eureka diggings: the Burrumbeet baluk at Lakes Burrumbeet and Learmonth, Keyeet baluk, a sub-group of the Burrumbeet baluk, at Mt Buninyong, and the Tooloora baluk, at Mt Warranheip and Lal Lal Creek.

 The early policing of the Ballarat Goldfields was done by the Native Police Corps, who enforced the collection of the gold miners licence fee resulting in confrontations between diggers and the Gold Commissioner, considered by some historians, such as Michael Cannon and Weston Bate, as preludes to the Eureka Rebellion.

 There is oral history that local Aboriginal people may have looked after some of the children of the Eureka miners after the military storming of the Eureka Stockade and subsequent massacre of miners.
 Although not corroborated by any written sources, the account has been deemed plausible by historian Ian D. Clark.

 Some further credence, although circumstantial, may be provided to the above information.
 George Yuille, older brother of William Cross Yuille, was not only liked and trusted by the local Aboriginal people, but had also formed a relationship with one of their women.
 Together they had at least one child, also named George Yuille.
 George Yuille senior died on 26 March 1854.
 He was at the time of his death a storekeeper on Specimen Hill and hence he was among the miners.
 Whether his wife was with him is unknown, but it is a fair assumption that the local Aboriginal people would have been very familiar with the miners, especially if they were in constant contact with George Yuille.

 One Learmonth brother in particular was implicitly aware his shepherds were using skulls of Wadawurrung people on stakes to ward people off his property.

-Willem Baa Nip was the last surviving member of the Wathaurong to witness colonisation.
-A number of prominent Wathaurong people from the early colonial period, including Baa Nip, are buried in the north-west corner of the Western Cemetery in Geelong.
+Willem Baa Nip was the last surviving member of the Wadawurrung to witness colonisation.
+A number of prominent Wadawurrung people from the early colonial period, including Baa Nip, are buried in the north-west corner of the Western Cemetery in Geelong.